ThePython10110/ExchangeClone/README.md

     * Originally started as a fork of Enchant97's mod [Element Exchange](https://github.com/enchant97/minetest_element_exchange) (GPLv3+).
     * Some code copied/modified from MineClone2 and Minetest Game (both GPLv3+)
 * Textures:
-    * Constructor and Deconstructor: Unmodified from Element Exchange (GPLv3+)
-    * Armor (not the inventory image): Modified versions of diamond armor from 3D Armor in MTG and `mcl_armor` in MCL (both CC-BY-SA-3.0)
     * Upgrader and Upgrades: Created by me (CC-BY-SA-3.0)
     * Energy Collectors:
         * Base: Glowstone block from MineClone2 (CC-BY-SA-3.0)
         * Overlay: Created by me (CC-BY-SA-3.0)
+    * Armor (not the inventory image): Slightly modified from ProjectE (just moved stuff around so it fit onto Minetest player models correctly).
     * Alchemical Chest: Modified version of EE2/ProjectE's textures, extended to 16x16 instead of 14x14 (MIT)
     * Advanced Alchemical Chests: Modified version of ProjectExpansion's textures, extended to 16x16 instead of 14x14 (MIT)
-    * Magnum Stars: Directly from ProjectExpansion (MIT)
+    * Magnum Stars and EMC Link: Directly from ProjectExpansion (MIT)
     * All other textures and sounds: Directly from EE2/ProjectE (MIT)

 You can find the old textures and sounds by going back to previous commits in GitHub.